cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/influxselect.rst.txt

      - Optional.
 Defines a cell range to show the query result.
 Might not be necessary if result is visualized by a chart.
    * - XValue
      - Optional.
 Name of the value which should be used for the x-axis if result is visualized by a chart.
 Defaults to "time".
+   * - Instant
+     - Optional.
+If set to true the select query is immediately performed.
+Note: use with care, since this can overload InfluxDB very quickly.
+Default is false.
    * - Timeout
      - Optional.
 Defines Timeout to perform query.